AdobeDocs/target.es-ES/help/administrating-target/response-tokens.md

    >
    >Los parámetros con caracteres especiales no se muestran en la lista.
 Se admiten únicamente caracteres alfanuméricos y guiones bajos.

-1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through an mbox call and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.
+1. (Conditional) If you want to use a profile parameter as a response token, but the parameter has not been passed through a [!DNL Target] request and, thus, has not loaded into the Target UI, you can use the [!UICONTROL Add Response Token] button to add the profile to the UI.

    Haga clic en **[!UICONTROL Añadir token]** de respuesta, proporcione el nombre del token y, a continuación, haga clic en **[!UICONTROL Activar]**.